katya-kalugina/inspect-eval-practice/README.md

 1. AI Policy for epilepsy prediction system — Draft a complete AI Policy for a multi-agent AI system used to prevent epileptic seizures.

-2. 95% accuracy compliance claim — What questions should a regulator ask to assess EU AI Act compliance of a 95% accuracy diagnostic tool?
+2. What questions should a regulator ask to assess EU AI Act compliance of a 95% accuracy diagnostic tool?

-3. Multi-agent AI in healthcare — What quality requirements does EU AI Act impose on multi-agent AI systems in healthcare?
+3. What quality requirements does EU AI Act impose on multi-agent AI systems in healthcare?
 Identify regulatory gaps.

-4. Autonomy time horizons + PDCA — How should expanding autonomy time horizons trigger PDCA cycle updates under ISO 42001?
+4. How should expanding autonomy time horizons trigger PDCA cycle updates under ISO 42001?
 Based on METR research.

 5. PLD presumption of defectiveness — Can a user invoke PLD Art.9 presumption when AI provider had no QMS and no pre-market testing?